 Colonel Parrish was dropped, was reinstated after contesting the results of the election, then dropped again a week later.
 Major Page was also dropped.
 Captain Joseph H. Ham of Company F was elected lieutenant colonel.

 The 6th, 12th, 16th and 41st Virginia Infantry Regiments were brigaded under Brigadier General William Mahone

 |May 9||Evacuated Norfolk and marched to Petersburg.
 The Norfolk garrison was attached to the Army of Northern Virginia as Huger’s Division.|

 The regiment lost 91 men.
 Captain John Woodhouse was wounded.

 |July 14||Major General Richard Anderson took over Huger’s Division.|

 |August 28||At Salem, Virginia.
 Charles Crump, who had transferred to the 26th Virginia to be its colonel and been dropped in the army reorganization, rejoined the 16th Virginia as colonel.|

-Commanded by Major Francis D. Holliday, who was captured by men from the 4th Vermont Infantry at Crampton’s Gap.
+Commanded by Major Francis D. Holladay, who was captured by men from the 4th Vermont Infantry at Crampton’s Gap.